gabe-crafting/gabi-programming-notes/content/web/solid-for-web.md

+---
-# SOLID for javascript, typescript, component frameworks
+title: SOLID for javascript, typescript, component frameworks

-An aproach to solid principles from a javascript perspective and it's aproach nowdays (including it's frameworks)
+description: An aproach to solid principles from a javascript perspective and it's aproach nowdays (including it's frameworks)
+---

 - The Single Responsibility Principle
 - The Open-Closed Principle